MyAlerts/Moderation-Alerts-Pack/README.md

 * When someone suspends/unsuspends you from posting
 * When someone sets/unsets your posts to be moderated
 * When someone suspends/unsuspends your signature

-*Might be a slow process for large boards

 Looking forward to the future
 -----------------------------------